-REDWrap is a new free utility for converting REDCap data exports to a normalized relational data format.
+REDWrap is a free utility for converting REDCap data exports to a normalized relational data format.
 It runs in Microsoft Access and converts the flat-file REDCap export into Access tables, created with a more logical (normalized) structure.

 It’s available in version 1.21.
 Download here.

 - Since REDWrap uses Microsoft Access, it can only be run from a Windows machine.
 (It could be a Windows Remote Desktop accessed by a Mac, or a Mac running a Windows emulator.)

 - An up-to-date version of Microsoft Access must be installed on the machine you’re using to run REDWrap.

 How to use REDWrap

 - Log in to your REDCap project.
 Export data (choose the “CSV / Microsoft Excel (raw data)” option) and export the data dictionary to your selected Windows machine.

 - Download REDWrap to your selected Windows machine, using the link above, and unzip.